SlippiCodeMan/CodeManBot/README.md

 gradle shadowjar
 ```

+> If gradle is too old on your system you can use the `gradlew` script instead (or `gradle.bat` if you run Windows).

 ## Usage

-To use it make sure to set a few environement variables first:
+To use it you have to create a `.env` file at the root of the project containing those env vars :
 - `CODEMAN_DB_URI` to a [mongodb](https://www.mongodb.com/) database access url.
 - `CODEMAN_PROD_TOKEN` to a discord bot token.
+- `CODEMAN_TEST_TOKEN` (optional) to a test bot token.

 Then you can run it with: